 TOPIC: (OJT-2) Control Room Tour with Resident or Other Qualified Inspector

 PURPOSE: The purpose of this activity is to familiarize you with the appropriate protocol for the conduct of an inspector in a control room.
 This activity will also help you to become familiar with general control room layout, required control room staffing, and the inspector’s role in gathering facility status information.
-Note: G-115 is an optional course that teaches the training objectives in OJT-1, 2, and .
+Note: G-115 “Practical Applications of Reactor Technology (PART) is an optional course that teaches the training objectives in OJTs-1, 2, and 4.

 COMPETENCY